rich-newman/typescript-react-webpack-visualstudio-project-template/README.md

 **Debugging in Visual Studio**

-This template is very similar to the [HTML Application with TypeScript template](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.TypeScriptHTMLApplicationTemplate).
-As in that template, this template allows debugging from Visual Studio in Chrome, Edge and Internet Explorer.
+As with the [HTML Application with TypeScript template](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.TypeScriptHTMLApplicationTemplate) and the [React JavaScript HTML Application Template](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.ReactJavaScriptHTMLApplicationTemplate), this template allows debugging from Visual Studio in Chrome, Edge and Internet Explorer.
 Just create a project with the template, wait for the Node modules to auto-install, set a breakpoint in Visual Studio, and hit F5.
 There is no need to use the browser development tools.
 This makes the template useful as an HTML plus TypeScript playground.

+**Relationship to JavaScript Version**

+The project created by this template is identical to the project created by the [React JavaScript HTML Application Template](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.ReactJavaScriptHTMLApplicationTemplate), except that the code is in TypeScript not JavaScript and it  uses the TypeScript compiler rather than Babel to compile.

 **Node Modules and Webpack**